metafizzy/metafizzy.co/_posts/2016/2016-10-19-word-is-flickity-is-good.md

 ---
 title: Word is Flickity is good
-description: Flickity has been getting good looks from some of the web's top developers.
+blurb: Flickity has been getting good looks from some of the webs top developers.
 ---

 [Flickity](http://flickity.metafizzy.co) has been getting good looks from some of the web's top developers.